land-of-apps/agent-js-sandbox/README.md

 # AgentJS Sandbox

 Setup for recording example applications with the JavaScript agent.
-For now there is now installation, simply clone the repository:
+There is now installation, simply clone the repository:

 ```sh
 git clone https://github.com/land-of-apps/agent-js-sandbox.git